Jinger Duggar And Jeremy Vuolo’s Grandmother Had The Sweetest Reaction Meeting Felicity For First Time

 “I knew I would get to him sooner or later.
 The baby was the important one.”

-A previous episode of Counting On had Grandma Vuolo just as excited to meet Jinger Duggar for the first time.
+A previous episode of Counting On had grandma Vuolo just as excited to meet Jinger Duggar for the first time.
 She was so thrilled that her grandson finally found a girl to marry.
 Now Felicity has captured the hearts of her great-grandparents rather quickly, just as her mom did.
 She was smiling and happy the whole time she was being held by them.

 Jinger revealed that Felicity is now crawling everywhere and trying to pull herself.
 She will have her first birthday in July.
 It’s sure to be a fun and special celebration.